const limit = 15;

 Exploring JavaScript has never been easier.
 Live feedback as you type, with per-line results makes it super clear what your code is doing.

-With RunJS you have access to Node and Browser APIs, including full DOM access.
-This gives you a level of versatility that's not possible in a standard REPL or Chrome console.
+With RunJS you have access to Node.js and Browser APIs, including full DOM access.
+This gives you a level of versatility that's not possible in the Node REPL or the Chrome console.

 Awesome JS playground here.
 Its similar to Swift playgrounds - every line of JS code will be evaluated separately, with output printed on the right.
 Great tool for exploring JS!